-White House Sends Kushner into Israel to Kickstart Peace Efforts
+Jared Kushner in Israel to Kickstart Trump Peace Process

 On Wednesday, the President's son-in-law and envoy is to join national security aide Greenblatt, who arrived in the country on Monday, to meet with Israeli Prime Minister Benjamin Netanyahu, Palestinian President Mahmoud Abbas and senior aides in a first step to kick-start a peace process that has been largely stalled for 25 years.

+The White House acknowledged any deal would be lengthy, and difficult.
 "It is important to remember that forging a historic peace agreement will take time and to the extent that there is progress, there are likely to be many visits by both Mr. Kushner and Mr. Greenblatt, sometimes together and sometimes separately, to the region and possibly many trips by Israeli and Palestinian negotiators to Washington D.C. or other locations as they pursue substantive talks," said a White House statement.

+But the visit of the two men was viewed as a hopeful sign by some who know the region well.
 Dan Shapiro, the U.S. ambassador in Tel Aviv under President Barack Obama, says the Greenblatt-Kushner mission is “a sign of President Trump’s seriousness” toward Israeli-Palestinian peacemaking.

 “The president has established a good basis for this effort in the trust and the positive interactions that he had both with Prime Minister Netanyahu and President Abbas,” Shapiro, now a strategic studies fellow at Tel Aviv University, tells TIME.
 He urges Trump to “move quickly.
 I think the president is at the point of his maximum leverage right now.
 It’s very difficult for any party in the region, after those early, positive interactions, to say no to him.”

 In particular, he says, Kushner's presence in Israel raises the stakes. " It essentially dares each of the parties to say no – and my guess is they won’t,” he says.
 “I think they have a real opportunity if they move quickly to capitalize on the leverage that the president has attained.”